petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v1.0.0-sprint/filter.md

     "Total": 1543
 }
 ```

+### How to use the ScrollId?

+When your filter result object contains more items than your count value, you need to use the scroll to scroll over the results.
+In the first response, you can find a `ScrollId` field that you can use to identify your filter process and request the next items.

+As you can see when you have a ScrollId you can use it in your request URL: `POST /API/Documents/Filter/ScrollId`

 ##### For the parameters explanation check the DocumentFilterSettings schema definition [here](#/definitions/DocumentFilterSettings)
 ##### For the pagination explanation check the pagination section [here](#pagination)